gravitee-io/gravitee-doc-gen/README.md

 - `api-type`
     - Let the user define if what API works with
     - Structure to be defined with archi team
-- `title-level-shift`
-    - Include a md file and move their titles level
-    - useful to include changelogs at the right title level
 - `schema-to-env`
     - turns a json schema into documented env variable that can be rendered in a template